aquasecurity/trivy-plugin-aqua/README-dockerhub.md

 # aqua-scanner limited Tag

-We provide a dedicated limited tag, for running the aqua-scanner on a limited user.
+We provide a dedicated limited tag, for running the aqua-scanner on a non-root user.

 ## Running limited tag on Azure DevOps pipeline